By Robert Schinetsky

 Ketone bodies, or ketones for short, are a by-product of fat metabolism.

 You see, when you are in nutritional ketosis, there is not enough glucose available (the primary source of energy for cells) to meet demand and keep our bodies running as they should.
 To sustain life, the body turns to its “backup” fuel system — ketones.

 Ketones are produced in the liver from the breakdown of adipose tissue (body fat) and dietary fats.
 Our cells can then burn these ketones for energy.

-The more carbohydrates you consume, the less ketones you will produce.
-This is due to the fact that consuming carbohydrates (and protein) elevate insulin levels, which blunts fat breakdown.
+The more carbohydrates you consume, the fewer ketones you will produce.
+This is since consuming carbohydrates (and protein) elevate insulin levels, which blunts fat breakdown.
 While your body is running on glucose, ketogenesis is shifted to standby, resulting in a very low blood ketone concentration (about 0.1 mmol/L).

 Three Types of Ketones

 There are three primary ketones the liver can produce from fats:

 ● Beta-Hydroxybutyrate (BHB) — This is the most well-known and abundant ketone, accounting for ~78% of the total ketone concentration in the blood.
 BHB can also been found under the names: 3-hydroxybutyric acid and 3-hydroxybutyric acid (3HB)

 ● Acetoacetate (AcAc) — second most abundant ketone, accounting for ~20% of total ketone blood concentrations.

 ● Acetone — least abundant ketone, accounting for a paltry 2% of ketones in the blood.